expectedbehavior/handbook/benefits.md

 # Insperity
 This isn't a benefit, but you need to know what it is to understand some of the benefits.

 [Insperity](https://www.insperity.com) is our PEO.
-A PEO (Professional Employer Organization) provides HR services like payroll processing, tax filing, insurance management to small and medium businesses like us.
+A PEO (Professional Employer Organization) provides HR services like payroll processing, payroll tax management, and insurance management to small and medium businesses like us.
 Legally speaking, the PEO arrangement means you are employed by both Insperity and Expected Behavior.
 Your paychecks will come from Insperity.

 The Insperity portal is where you will manage most of your hiring/onboarding documentation, insurance benefits, and salary information such as W-2s.
 Generally speaking, you won’t regularly interact with Insperity.